anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 #Discovery

-It is assumed that Join Proxy seamlessly provides a coaps connection between Pledge and coaps EST-server.
+It is assumed that Join Proxy seamlessly provides a coaps connection between Pledge and coaps EST server.
-An additional Registrar is needed to connect the Pledge to an http EST server, see section 8 of {{I-D.ietf-ace-coap-est}}.
 In particular this section replaces section 4.2 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.

+The discovery follows two steps:

+   1. The pledge is one hop away from the EST server.
+The pledge discovers the link-local address of the EST_server as described in {I-D.ietf-ace-coap-est}.
+From then on, it follows the BRSKI process as described in {I-D.ietf-ace-coap-est}, using link-local addresses.
+   2. The pledge is more than one hop away from a relevant EST server, and discovers the link-local address of a Join Proxy.
+The pledge then follows the BRSKI procedure using the link-local address of the Join Proxy.

+Once a pledge is enrolled, it may function as Join Proxy.
+The Join Proxy functions are advertised as descibed below.
+Usually, the Join Proxy functions are offered via a "join" port, and not the standard coaps port.
+The Join Proxy MUST show the join port number when reponding to the .well-known/core request addressed to the standard coap/coaps port.

 Three discovery cases are discussed: coap discovery, 6tisch discovery and GRASP discovery.